-About the Author: My name is Jonathan P. Allen, and I am a sometime historian.
-I am at present a second-year PhD student in Middle Eastern history at the University of Maryland, College Park.
-I am married to a wonderful young woman, whose blog you can read here.
-We have two cats, Benjamin and Flora.
-Benjamin enjoys sleeping on his back, while Flora likes to sleep curled up in a basket, or in a bookcase, and lately on the window sill against the screen.
-We live in the charming hamlet of Takoma Park, MD, a couple miles north of the Washington, D.C., line, a place also affectionately (more or less) known as the People’s Republic.
+About the Author: My name is Jonathan Parkes Allen, and I am a sometime historian.
+I am at present a PhD student in Middle Eastern history at the University of Maryland, College Park, presently working on my dissertation, which deals with the history of saints, sainthood, and sanctity in the early modern Ottoman Empire.
+My wife Wynne, our baby son Cormac, our two tabby cats Benjamin and Flora, and I live in the charming hamlet of Takoma Park, MD, a couple miles north of the Washington, D.C., line, a place also affectionately (more or less) known as the People’s Republic.

 My area of research interest is, broadly, the medieval and early modern Islamic world, with my current focus primarily on early modern Ottoman religious history, though my subsidiary interests are many, as you can deduce from this blog.
 I work primarily in Arabic, Persian, and Ottoman Turkish, with translations from those languages appearing rather frequently here.
 I am also interested in Armenian and Syriac matters, albeit more peripherally, and with much more basic relevant linguistic skills.
 I enjoy history across the board really, especially but by no means exclusively medieval.
 I’m also a bit of an amateur botanist with an interest in ecology, evolutionary biology, environmental history, and other attendant disciplines.
 Truth be told, I’m pretty intellectually omnivorous, which is both a blessing and curse.

 I am an Eastern Orthodox Christian; I grew up Southern Baptist and converted after a longish but not terribly exciting process.
-Politically I’m an anarcho-mutualist.
-Or something.
-I have a fondness for agrarianism and distributism as well; my politico-economic-cultural views are not too different from the blessed Dorothy Day.
-I also am a card-carrying Wob.
-I rather enjoy being hard to classify politically, in case you’re wondering, and I increasingly find most political iterations, including the ones I tolerate and even support, rather stale…
+Politically I’m something of an anarcho-Tory, if that makes any sense to anyone.
+I have a fondness for agrarianism and distributism as well as mutualism and libertarian socialism.

 This blog is about whatever interests me at the moment, if that counts as a theme.
 If you’re an enthusiast for Islamic and/or Eastern Christian history, you will probably find a few things of interest on a fairly regular basis.
 I also frequently blog poetry; I fancy myself something of a poet, writing mostly, as it seems many Southern American poets do, about God, nature, and the past.
 Sometime I blog politics and radicalism and theory and such, but not very often.
 There’s more than enough of that on the internet, and anyway my views are always in flux, as passionately and perhaps pigheadedly committed I might be to them at the moment.